 A successful web design process is truly dependent on how clearly you define and articulate your goals.
-The web designer is there to bring your vision to life, but if the vision is unclear, the process will become frustrating for all parties involved.
+The web design team is there to bring your vision to life, but if the vision is unclear, the process will become frustrating for all parties involved.
 Presenting focused goals will produce the best results and web design experience.

 Defining goals may seem difficult if you aren’t sure of your desired end result, but it doesn’t need to be hard.
 Below are questions and tips to help you define and explain your website goals to your web designer.